ianharris/digit-recognizer-experiment/README.md

 # Pre-requisites

-Before running the models the Kaggle Digit Recognizer training dataset (train.csv) should be downloaded and saved to the datasets directory.
+Before running the models the [Kaggle Digit Recognizer training dataset (specifically, train.csv)](https://www.kaggle.com/c/digit-recognizer/data) should be downloaded and saved to the datasets directory.
 The Notebook DataExtraction.ipynb should then be run to produce the new training and validation datasets.

 # Running the models